What Is Fatigue Risk Management

 - Policy regarding duty times of flight crew.

 As you monitor your fatigue performance, you will probably need to update controls or add new controls.
-You know controls are working when you have the consistent number of fatigue reports that are reported proactively.
+You know controls are working when you have a consistent number of fatigue reports that are reported proactively.